 As of May 2012, the majority of medical and clinical lab techs worked in hospital settings, while many others worked in diagnostic laboratories and physicians' offices (bls.gov/oes, 2013).
 Medical lab techs work in well-lit, comfortable and clean areas.
 However, they might work with chemicals that create fumes or other hazards.
 They are often on their feet and use a variety of protective measures to ensure their personal safety when working with specimens.
 Most work full-time.
 Those who work in 24-hour facilities, such as hospitals, might work a variety of shifts (bls.gov/ooh, 2012).

-Those who want to become a medical lab technician must typically earn an associate degree or a postsecondary certificate for entry-level positions while technologists usually need a bachelor's degree.
+Those who want to be a medical lab technician must typically earn an associate degree or a postsecondary certificate for entry-level positions while technologists usually need a bachelor's degree.
 Following these steps may be helpful when seeking medical lab tech careers:

 - Earn a high school diploma or GED, with an emphasis on courses such as biology, chemistry and mathematics.